AshMartian/homebridge-carwings/README.md

 ```

 ## Login sessions and other Carwings apps.
-Since you will be using the same login credentials you use in other Apps, the logged in session in homebridge-carwings-platform will be invalidated.
+Since you will be using the same login credentials you use in other Apps, the logged in session in homebridge-carwings-platform will be invalidated when you do.
 The result will initially be "No Response" in HomeKit, but the invalidated session will be detected and homebridge-carwings-platform creates an new loggged in session.

 ## Screenshots